microsoft/PR-Metrics/PipelinesTasks/PRMetrics/README.md

   and `/PRMetrics.TestCode`.
 - `/PRMetrics.Ignored`: An integer indicating the number of lines of ignored code added via the PR.
-This includes files ignored through the use of the code matching patterns parameter, as well as those files whose extensions resulted in their being ignored.
+This includes files ignored through the use of the code matching patterns input, as well as those files whose extensions resulted in their being ignored.
 - `/PRMetrics.Total`: An integer indicating the total number of lines of code added via the PR.
 This is the sum of `/PRMetrics.Subtotal` and `/PRMetrics.Ignored`.